DiligentGraphics/DiligentSamples/Tutorials/Tutorial21_RayTracing/readme.md

 PrimaryRayPayload payload = CastPrimaryRay(ray, /*recursion number*/0);
 ```

-Primary ray is used to calculate the final color of a pixel on the screen and to generate secondary rays for reflection and refraction.
+`CastPrimaryRay()` ray function calculates the final color of a pixel on the screen and generates secondary rays for reflection and refraction.
-Therefore the `TraceRay()` is wrapped in `CastPrimaryRay()` function for reusability.</br>
+It wraps the `TraceRay()` HLSL intrinsic function for reusability. `CastPrimaryRay()` is defined as follows:
-Here we check the number of recursions, because GPU device does not automaticallt stop ray tracing when the maximum recursion depth is reached.
-If you don't check the recursion depth, the GPU driver will crash on shader stack overflow.

 ```hlsl
 RaytracingAccelerationStructure g_TLAS;